Project Type

 Flexible Summary, Actionable Output

-The Situation: After input is collected, users need clarity and control over what happens next.
+The Situation: After input is collected, users need clarity and control over

 Design Approach: A structured summary is auto-generated.
 Users can edit, add tags, and choose to either save the reflection privately or forward it to a team lead.
 This supports both private processing and operational use, empowering the user to decide what stays personal and what becomes part of team learning.